marcusps11/Cowz-bulls/README.md

 A player wins when they have all Sineloas.
 The padlock will then open.

+The players previous go's are written to the scoreboard using innerHTML.

 #Problems

 Main problem was from my dodgy code and not knowing how to do something properly.
 I managed to break down the logic in my head but when I put it into practive I had syntax errors.